MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-topnumberofrows-method.md

 }
 ```

-The following AL code runs the query, saves it as a CSV file, and displays a message that states the number of rows that are returned in the resulting dataset.
-You can add the code as a codeunit, and then run the codeunit to see the results.
+The following codeunit runs the query, saves it as a CSV file, and displays a message that states the number of rows that are returned in the resulting dataset.

 ```
 codeunit 50100 MyQueryCSV